pulumi/registry/themes/default/content/registry/packages/azure-native-v2/from-v1-to-v2.md

 ---
-title: Migration from Azure Native v1 to v2
+title: Upgrade from Azure Native v1 to v2
-meta_desc: How to migrate from v1 to v2 of the Pulumi Azure Native Provider.
+meta_desc: How to upgrade from v1 to v2 of the Pulumi Azure Native Provider.
 ---
 {{% notes type="info" %}}
 The Pulumi Azure Native Provider 2.0 is currently available in beta.
 {{% /notes %}}

+## About

+The Pulumi Azure Native Provider v2 is now available in beta.
+You can start taking advantages of the smaller, streamlined SDKs while right away.
+To upgrade to v2, there are a few changes you may need to make depending on your Pulumi programs.

 ## Upgrade Steps